dsccommunity/WSManDsc/README.md

 ### Unreleased
 * Added WSManServiceConfig resource.
 * Prepare module for moving over to DSC community resources.
+* Fixes WSManListener when Compatibility Listeners are enabled.

 ### 1.0.1.0
 * Documentation and Module Manifest Update only.